 Below is an in-depth check into the results from our hands-on test:

 1. Slightly Above Average Speed (719ms)

 DreamHost’s 719ms average loading time over the past 16 months has been really good.
-It puts them in the upper half of hosts that has been tested, but far below the top five that have literally cut this average in half ( between 350-400ms).
+It puts them in the upper half of hosts that have been tested, but far below the top five that have literally cut this average in half ( between 350-400ms).

 The good news is that DreamHost has been really able to hold this average consistently.
-About two years ago, on September 2017, a 1,316ms loading time that made people worry was posted by them.
+About two years ago, in September 2017, a 1,316ms loading time that made people worry was posted by them.
 This should help you expect the same.

 2. Above Average Uptime (99.96%)